 - Dry fruit in the microwave

-- Make dried fruit in the oven (see dried fruit Christmas garland DIY drying instructions below)
+- Make dried fruit in the oven on a baking sheet (See dried fruit Christmas garland DIY drying instructions below.
+This is the drying process we used for making dried orange garland in the oven.)

-(You can use this same process for how to make lemon garland or any dried citrus for garland, dried fruit for wreath making, or citrus ornaments.)
+You can use this same process for how to make lemon garland or any dried citrus for garland, dried fruit for wreath making, or citrus ornaments.
+And, yes!
+You can even use them for dried fruit snacks!

-More How To Make A Garland For Christmas (or How To Make Cranberry Garland):
+More How To Make A Garland For Christmas (or How To Make Cranberry Garland – which makes a beautiful garland and goes nicely with the DIY dried fruit garland craft!)

 HOW TO MAKE POPCORN GARLAND WITH CRANBERRY